Accessibility Plan

 Moving in the right direction

-Snapshot accessibility planning in Peterborough over the last 10 years:
+Snapshot of accessibility planning in Peterborough over the last 10 years:

 • 2012: Focused on compliance with accessibility laws in Ontario.

-• 2013: Thought about accessibility at the start of every process.
+• 2013: Started to 'think about accessibility' at the start of every process.

-• 2018 to 2022: Fully incorporated an accessibility lens into new and updated policies, strategic plans, programs, services, facilities and infrastructure.
+• 2018 to 2023: More regularly incorporated an 'accessibility lens' into new and updated policies, strategic plans, programs, services, facilities and infrastructure.

 Accommodations